isomerpages/sfa-foodsecurity/example-resources/articles-and-videos/_posts/2021-05-05-post-buying-local-produce.md

 ##### Diary of a Man Who Ate Nothing But Homegrown Food for 2 Weeks

+Think you can take your love for local produce to the next level by eating only food that's grown and produced in our little red dot?

 Read about this writer's experience [here](https://www.ricemedia.co/culture-life-diary-man-ate-nothing-homegrown-food-2-weeks/).